 In fact, working through all my past issues and emotions was so damn tough.
+It’s never easy to sit with uncomfortable emotions.
 In the process, however, I began to find my truth.
 I started to let go of the shame, and most importantly, I forgave myself.

 My hope is to inspire others to work towards living a life that feels good on the inside.